Important updates for practitioners

-1.1 The purpose of this document is to outline the Inspector-General in Bankruptcy’s expectations relating to the importance of personal insolvency practitioners ensuring that they maintain independence and the perception of independence.
+1.1 The purpose of this document is to outline AFSA’s expectations of personal insolvency practitioners to maintain both real and perceived independence in their roles within the personal insolvency system.

 Who this direction applies to